Priority Thematic Public Humanities Research Incubator Grants

 • Value: $20,000/grant.
 Up to 3 grants awarded.

-• Eligibility: Must include 2+ UBC-V Faculty members (tenured/track) in the Faculty of Arts, Faculty of Education, and Allard School of Law, appointed to a minimum of two different departments.
+• Eligibility: Principal Investigator must be a UBC-V Faculty member (tenured/track) in the Faculty of Arts, Faculty of Education, or Allard School of Law.
+Teams must include 2+ UBC-V Faculty members (tenured/track) in the Faculty of Arts, Faculty of Education, and Allard School of Law, appointed to a minimum of two different departments.
 Can include additional faculty members from other faculties or universities as appropriate.

 • Interdisciplinary Themes: